4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 How much does it cost to renovate a 4-room resale HDB flat in Singapore?

-The average 4-room resale HDB renovation in Singapore costs between $64,300 and $80,300.
+The average renovation costs between $60,000–$80,000.
 Projects can range from around $35,000 for a light refresh to $140,000 for a full high-end transformation.
 Always budget a 10–15% contingency on top of your estimated costs.

 Is it worth hacking the kitchen wall in a 4-room resale flat?